 Clothing was costly.
 A soldier’s tunic cost 75; his boots, 100.
 A good cloak cost 500.
 The highest-priced item on record is purple silk, reserved for the Imperial household, at 150,000 dc per pound.
 This was also the price of a lion, if you happened to be in the market for one.

 Diocletian decreed the death penalty for sellers and buyers who violated his maximums.

 It didn’t work, of course.
 Unenforceable, within a few years the edict was ignored, and the engraved stone tablets set up in the markets were recycled as building blocks — which is how the text survived.

-Ancient economies were largely “bimetallic.”
-Elites used gold coin, for purchases of luxury goods, property, and slaves.
+Ancient economies were largely “bimetallic”.
+Elites used gold coins for purchases of luxury goods, property, and slaves.
 Silver coin typically circulated for the payment of wages, and bronze token coinage circulated for the purchase of daily necessities.
 At the risk of oversimplification, we can think of a small copper as the price of a loaf of bread, a pure silver coins as a worker’s daily wage, and a gold coin as the price of a good horse.

 The Monetary Systems of the Greeks and Romans.
 W.V.
 Harris, ed.
 Oxford (2008).
 Print.
 47. ancient coins

 Posted rates as of 04 September 2018.

 Ancient garments did not have pockets.
 You typically kept your coins in a leather pouch, tucked into your belt for ancient coins.